deinspanjer/jd-sql/doc/jd-pg-plpgsql.md

-jd-pg PL/pgSQL implementation (initial)
+jd-sql PL/pgSQL implementation (initial)

 Overview

-This document describes the initial PL/pgSQL-only implementation of jd-pg functions.
-The goal is to provide a PostgreSQL-native way to generate and apply diffs between JSONB values without requiring plv8.
+This document describes the initial PL/pgSQL-only implementation of jd-sql functions within PostgreSQL.
+While jd-sql targets SQL implementations beyond just PostgreSQL, this document focuses on the PostgreSQL-native approach to generate and apply diffs between JSONB values without requiring plv8.

 Scope for this initial version
 - Top-level object diffs: add, remove, replace operations for keys at the document root.